stephanykz/queensu-courses/CISC365-Algorithms/lab 1/README.md

 n → n/2 (n is even)
 n → (3n + 1)/n (n is odd)
 ```
-Here we reducing the next two steps into one when the loop comes to a odd value.
+Here we reduce the next two steps into one when the loop comes to a odd value.